2021 Undergraduate Summer Research Program Resources

-PDF with links to all of CVI’s public events and selected programming from collaborating AHA-sponsored institutions*.
+PDF with links to all of CVI’s public events and selected programming from collaborating AHA-sponsored institutions (Boston University, Northwestern University and Vanderbilt University with support from the American Heart Association).
 This document will be updated as additional events are scheduled.

 Short Term Research Project Links

 Links to Workshops, Consultations, Tutorials and more.
 Includes online tutorials, help documents, and library resources.

 A 2-hour hands-on overview of the programming language R and the basis of statistical computing.